 Furthermore, it's alleged that those who ran the so-called “CIA carnal operations” enjoyed their assignment perhaps a bit more than they should have.
 According to George White, a high-ranking member of the Federal Bureau of Narcotics: “I toiled wholeheartedly in the vineyards because it was fun, fun, fun!”

 After unleashing nuclear explosives on Hiroshima and Nagasaki, the US embarked on numerous thermonuclear bomb tests in the Pacific Ocean in response to increased Soviet bomb activity.
 They were intended to be a secret affair.
 However, this secret wasn't well kept.

 Detonated March 1, 1954, over Bikini Atoll in the Marshall Islands, Castle Bravo was the largest nuclear explosion the US ever set off.
 What officials didn't expect was for the fallout to inadvertently get blown upwind onto nearby residents of other islands, many of whom went on to suffer thyroid atrophy, several types of cancers, radiation sickness, miscarriages, stillbirths, and deformed infants.

-This created Project 4.1, a study to examine the effects of radiation fallout on human beings.
-Essentially, it was the latest in a long string of studies where humans act as guinea pigs without giving consent,, and a project remembered by the U.S. as a way to gather data that would otherwise be unobtainable.
-The U.S. moral standard that history best remembers is that even though the radiation fallout on the people of the Marshall Islands was an accident, it might as well have been intended.
+This created Project 4.1, a study to examine the effects of radiation fallout on humans.
+Essentially, it was the latest in a long string of studies where humans act as guinea pigs without giving consent,, and a project remembered by the US as a way to gather data that would otherwise be unobtainable.
+The American moral standard that history best remembers is that even though the radiation fallout on the Marshall Islands was an accident, it might as well have been intended.